dilhan2013/user-profile-api/README.md

 }
 ````
 Api will automatically generate different photo sizes based on the photo data uploaded.
 Use squire images for best results.

+## Storage
+MongoDB - Api will be using MongoDB for saving user profile data.
+Azure Blob Storage - Api will be using Azure Blob Storage to store images.